English literature: Literature from the Commonwealth of Nations

-See also: Postcolonial, Australian, Canadian, Caribbean, Indian, New Zealand, Pakistani, African. and Migrant literature.

 From 1950 on a significant number of major writers came from countries that had over the centuries been settled by the British, other than America which had been producing significant writers from at least the Victorian period.
 There had of course been a few important works in English prior to 1950 from the then British Empire.
 The South African writer Olive Schreiner's famous novel The Story of an African Farm was published in 1883 and New Zealander Katherine Mansfield published her first collection of short stories, In a German Pension, in 1911.
 The first major novelist, writing in English, from the Indian sub-continent, R. K. Narayan, began publishing in England in the 1930s, thanks to the encouragement of English novelist Graham Greene.
 Caribbean writer Jean Rhys's writing career began as early as 1928, though her most famous work, Wide Sargasso Sea, was not published until 1966.
 South Africa's Alan Paton's famous Cry, the Beloved Country dates from 1948.
 Doris Lessing from Southern Rhodesia, now Zimbabwe, was a dominant presence in the English literary scene, frequently publishing from 1950 on throughout the 20th century, and she won the Nobel Prize for Literature in 2007.

 Salman Rushdie is another post Second World War writers from the former British colonies who permanently settled in Britain.
 Rushdie achieved fame with Midnight's Children 1981.
 His most controversial novel The Satanic Verses 1989, was inspired in part by the life of Muhammad.
-V. S. Naipaul (born 1932), born in Trinidad, was another immigrant, who wrote among other things A Bend in the River (1979).
+V. S. Naipaul, born in Trinidad, was another immigrant, who wrote among other things A Bend in the River (1979).
 Naipaul won the Nobel Prize in Literature.